 3. Higher Education and Continual Learning

 Education doesn’t just mean going back to school.
-It can also be continual learning.
-You may have no want or need to go back to school, but social media can still help you learn by helping you to stay connected with you relevant articles on the current state of nursing, advances in nursing care and evidence based practice, or maybe even a great tip to keep your scrubs stain-free.
+Most nurses are familiar with continuing education, but you can also just be in a constant state of learning.
+You may have no need or desire to go back to school, but social media can still help you learn by helping you to stay connected with you relevant news on the current state of nursing, advances in nursing care and evidence based practice, or maybe even help you decide on your next stethoscope purchase.
 The bottom line is it’s all about learning something new.

 4. Unbiased Feedback